Deslocado: Cover versions

 Following Napa's victory in Festival da Canção 2025, a cover version of the song was posted on social media by Valentyn Leshchynskyi, guitarist of Ziferblat, the Ukrainian representatives for the Eurovision Song Contest 2025.
-Salvador Sobral, winner of the Eurovision Song Contest 2017, also posted a cover while on the streets of Uzbekistan with André Santos, one of the song's writers and producers.
+Salvador Sobral, winner of the Eurovision Song Contest 2017, posted a cover while on the streets of Uzbekistan with André Santos, one of the song's writers and producers.
 Several covers were also posted in the video sharing platform TikTok, including a cover from fellow Festival da Canção 2025 contestant Inês Marques Lucas.